pehringer/Booty/README.md

 ```
 #### Base Register:
-- General purpose register.
-- Used as pointer offset in memory instructions.
+General purpose register.
+Also used as pointer offset in memory instructions.
 - bh = upper 8-bits.
 - bl = lower 8-bits.
 ```